davidwesst/davidwesst.github.io/src/blog/how-much-is-enough-documentation/index.md

 There is no real format that I applied here, but I scoped it to focus on the Azure Infrastructure and service I needed to rebuild the solution in Azure from scratch.
 Almost like a high-level guide to explain all the different pieces that need to be setup and handled.

-In regards to diagram formatting.
-Although I did not use it in this example, the [C4 model][6] is something I have been messing around with to describe systems and projects in my day job.
+In regards to diagram formatting, although I did not use it in this example, the [C4 model][6] is something I have been messing around with to describe systems and projects in my day job.
 If you need a little direction, or are struggling to figure out "how to diagram" your project, it might be worth a look.

-### Notable Mention: CHANGELOG
+### Notable Mention: `CHANGELOG.md`

 I wanted to highlight this, but also point out that it is definitely not required.
 A `CHANGELOG.md` allows you to document your progress.

 I based [my CHANGELOG file][7] off of the format described at [keepachangelog.com][8].
 It forced me to take a bit of time (really, like 15 minutes or so) to reflect on my effort and appreciate the effort I have put into the project.
-Plus, tells the story of how the project has evolved over time; which, just like the decisions, provides context on how things got to where they are.
+Plus, it tells the story of how the project has evolved over time; which, just like the decisions, provides context on how things got to where they are.

 ## Conclusion / TL;DR;